 The bezel is screwed on as you have probably noticed.

-Take a look under the rim and you'll see two holes.
+Take a look under the rim and you will see two holes.
 Insert a rod, a pin, a screw driver, something small into one of the holes.
 This will keep the plate from rotating while you turn the bezel and now you can tighten it again, by hand.

 If you have the small diameter bezel, there won't be any holes but there will be two slots (you can also see this slot in the enclosed photo).
 The slots serve the same purpose for the small diameter indicators (but not for the large diameter).